 One of the many "Plot Horses" that has been beaten to death, resurrected, and then beat again.
 Look, we all know having Optimus Prime as a father would totally kick ass.
 After all, he is a very fatherly figure with honor, dignity, a strong moral compass, compassion for all, and immense strength, but what a CLICHÉ!
 Every story I have ever dared to read that features the long lost "child of the Prime" was utter crap.
 (There was one that was excellent but it was a delightful study of parenting as performed by a Transformer instead of a human and not: "I am the daughter/son of Prime…I am the hope of the future!" story.)
 But like many plots it is overdone and a complete let down with no forethought.

 Another similar spin is the daughter/son of a popular Decepticon like Megatron or Starscream.
 Now this could be a way more interesting plot since a Decepticon would make a lousy if not horrendous parent.
 But too often the "long lost child" is not treated according to the personalities of any Decepticon.
-They are welcomed and protected with open arms and they slowly win over the sparks and minds of the Decepticon crew and quite often shenanigans ensue.
+They are welcomed and protected with open arms as they slowly win over the sparks and minds of the Decepticon crew... and quite often shenanigans ensue.
 No one ever thinks that perhaps these war-hardened Decepticons want nothing to do with any bastard child they have spawned or would even consider taking responsibility for it.
-Not to mention commit terrible, unspeakable acts to him/her.
+Not to mention they would most likely commit terrible, unspeakable acts to him/her.
 If you're going to write something like this it's not going to be a pretty family picture.